About the Fund

 The Consumer Privacy Rights Fund supports privacy protection and privacy education efforts.

 The current grant cycle supports projects that educate users, regulators, and enterprises regarding critical issues relating to the protection of privacy, identity, and personal information through user control, and to protect users from online threats.

 Funding for this grant cycle comes from approximately $500,000 in cy pres funds from Facebook through the Fraley v.
 Facebook settlement.
 A sincere thanks to class counsel the Arns Law Firm and Jonathan Jaffe Law for their efforts protect online privacy and for securing these funds.

 The current grant cycle of the Consumer Privacy Rights Fund is a two-step process.
-Any group that meets the eligibility criteria is welcome to submit a letter of inquiry; we expect to receive a large number of these submissions.
-The deadline to submit a letter of inquiry is September 22, 2017 at 5:00pm PDT.
+Any group that meets the eligibility criteria was welcome to submit a letter of inquiry; however, that deadline has passed and no more letters of inquiry will be accepted for this grant round.
+The deadline to submit a letter of inquiry was September 22, 2017 at 5:00pm PDT.
 Because of limited funding, only a select number of applicants will be invited to submit a full grant proposal after submitting a letter of inquiry.
 For those invited applicants, the deadline to submit a full proposal is December 15, 2017 at 5:00pm PST.

 - The applicant must demonstrate expertise in consumer privacy.